FudaWiki/fudawiki-files/hanafuda/video-games/android-ios/hanafuda-yaku-narabe.md

 > All yaku in the same row as the monthly bonus card(s) get the multiplier, regardless of whether the bonus card contributes to the yaku or not.
 {.is-info}

+## Goal

+The goal is to get a score as high as possible, and improve your own high scores.

+There are also [achievements](#achievements) to aim for, which consist mostly of completing specific yaku a certain number of times over all games, or achieving an impressive score a certain number of times.

+Based on those achievements, getting a score of 300 points in a single round is considered impressive, as is getting an average of 200 points per round over an entire game (600 points total for 3 rounds, 1200 points total for 6 rounds, 2400 points total for 12 rounds).

 # Yaku
 The Bright-only yaku are mutually exclusive, but other than that, all yaku **stack**: the player scores for all the yaku in a completed row of cards.